Liberty Street (TV series)

-Liberty Street was a Canadian drama television series, which aired on CBC Television in 1995.
+Liberty Street is a Canadian drama television series, which aired on CBC Television in 1995.
 An ensemble cast drama, it centred on the tenants of an apartment building in Toronto, Ontario.

 Produced by Kit Hood and Linda Schuyler, the team behind the long-running Degrassi series of television shows, Liberty Street was an attempt to create a similar series depicting the lives of a group of young adults living on their own for the first time.

 Background

 The pilot film, X-Rated, aired on February 27, 1994.
 Although it was picked up to series, it was retitled as Liberty Street and some of the roles were rewritten and recast.

 The series premiered on January 11, 1995, with 13 episodes in its first season.
 It was renewed for a second season, which premiered on September 16, 1995.
 After the second season completed its run in late fall 1995, the CBC announced in February 1996 that it would not renew the series for a third season.